Explanation of Kendra's Law

 Kendra's Law Studies

-Quick Summary of 9 Kendra's Law Studies
+Summary Chart: 10 Kendra’s Law Studies (PDF)

-Kendra's Law Studies (Narrative)
+Kendra’s Law Studies by Outcome

-Research: Reduces arrests and violence
+Research: Kendra’s Law Reduces arrests and violence

 Research: Kendra's Law Reduces Crime